Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_guide.md

 <h1>Congratulations, you're now solo mining Zano!<h1>
 </div>

 [^1]: This guide assumes you've already installed, and can use. a CLI wallet and its daemon.
 If you haven't, see those guides [here](https://docs.zano.org/docs/install-a-zano-cli-wallet-ubuntu) and [here](https://docs.zano.org/docs/using-a-zano-cli-wallet), respectively.

 [^2]: Although still the lestest version, it is from 2019.
-YOU may need to search their Gitfor the latest version [here]([Release TTMiner · Minerx117/TTMiner · GitHub](https://github.com/Minerx117/TTMiner/releases/tag/v2.2.5)).
+You may need to search their Github for the latest version [here]([Release TTMiner · Minerx117/TTMiner · GitHub](https://github.com/Minerx117/TTMiner/releases/tag/v2.2.5)).

 [^3]: You'll need to install Cuda, if you get the following error: